ForceCLI/force/README.md

       -a, --account username   account username to use -h, --help               help for force

+    When a stored force session is not available, `--account` automatically falls back to matching SFDX usernames or aliases and reuses that authentication.

     Use "force [command] --help" for more information about a command.

 ### login